TacoConKvass/RL2-Mods/Arsenal/README.md

 Bard = 200,
 Astromancer = 210,
 ```
-If the same class is mentioned in different configs (for example it's in both WeaponsOnly and TalentsOnly) the most bottom one will be applied.
+If the same class is mentioned in different configs (for example it's in both WeaponsOnly and TalentsOnly) the closest setting to the bottom will be applied.